 Watering Mint Outside in a Container

-If your mint is planted in a pot outside (even if it’s sitting by the door or on the patio), it will require more attention because of its climate.
+If you have mint planted in a pot outside it will require more attention because of its climate.
 The sun’s rays are much stronger than the light it will get indoors, and that could cause the soil to dry out faster.

 If the weather forecast is super dry and hot, make sure to check the plant daily (sometimes more than once per day) to see if it needs a drink of water.